 On 6/19/18, Alan had his first career 3-hit game!
-He went 3-for-3 with 2 runs scored and 1 RBI in a win over the Red Sox.
+He went 3-for-3 with 1 RBI and 2 runs scored (career high) in a win over the Red Sox.
 Alan also caught three innings for the second straight night and played three more in LF.
 He was disappointed that he didn’t get a game ball after the game — that went to a player who broke a 9-9 tie with a 3-run double in the bottom of the 5th — but it made him appreciate last night’s honor even more.
 Grandma Debbie, Papa, and Lulu(!) were there to see the Yankees earn their first winning streak of the season.
 Alan proudly told his teammates that Lulu was his dog. 🙂

 Alan had his best game of the season tonight in front of Grandma Debbie, Papa, Tyler, and Carleigh.
 Alan earned his first career game ball and helped lead the Yankees to a win over the Giants!